4rankng/auction-app/frontend-react/README.md

   - If any validation fails, display a toast message indicating the specific error.

 - **Action:**
-  - Upon successful validation, transition to the **Bidding Page** while transferring:
+  - Upon successful validation, save the auction details to the database, get the auction id and transition to the **Bidding Page** while transferring:
     - List of bidders
     - Starting price
     - Minimum bid increment